TheJecksMan/Simple-Twitch-Watcher/README.md

-# Twitch-Watcher
+# Simple-Twitch-Watcher

-I want to present you my tool for automatic collection of twitch drops.
+I would like to present to you my very simple tool for collecting twitch drops automatically.
 But it's not written in my main programming language, so there might be some bugs.

 ## Features